DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 - All answers give a spell w/ an upgraded version of one of the spells
 - All answers have the same primary, but different secondary spells
 - All answers give different base stats

+# A Third Tome Question
+We could have a third question that is dynamically selected based on your current loadout.
+This question would give you t